Variational Shape Inference for Grasp Diffusion on SE(3): Experiments

 \subsection{Grasp Synthesis}

-We evaluate grasp synthesis performance on 52 unseen object instances from the ACRONYM dataset, measuring average success rate (SR) and an empirical Earth Mover's Distance (EMD) with respect to the ground truth distribution as indicators of grasp quality and diversity, respectively. \cref{table:results} presents our main results, with corresponding distributions shown in \cref{fig:boxplots}.
+We evaluate on 52 unseen object instances from the ACRONYM dataset, measuring average success rate (SR) and an empirical Earth Mover's Distance (EMD) with respect to the ground truth distribution as indicators of grasp quality and diversity, respectively. \cref{fig:boxplots} presents our main results.

 The cVAE baseline suffers due to training on a limited set of objects for grasp synthesis, while also demonstrating a lack of diversity due to mode collapse~\cite{urain2023se}.
 Furthermore, to boost its performance the cVAE depends on guidance from a grasp classifier~\cite{mousavian20196} which is expensive to train.
 GLDM's emphasis on learning a latent grasp space, which we hypothesize is not needed due to already working in a low dimension, proves less effective.
 Although the SMLD formulation of $\SE3$-Diff achieves reasonable performance, we believe it is limited by the VNN-based shape encoder.
 Bridger improves on $\SE3$-Diff by employing stochastic interpolants, achieving a higher SR with significantly lower inference time.
+EGF uses flow matching to achieve fast sampling, but generates less feasible grasps, which we attribute to requiring longer training times to handle the challenging set of objects.
 Our method achieves the highest success rate of $86.5\%$, outperforming the previous state-of-the-art by $6.3\%$, while maintaining competitive diversity (EMD = $0.192$) and reasonable inference time ($\lesssim2$ seconds).

 Key to our performance is an improved grasp synthesis architecture, a robust latent space for shape feature learning, and pre-training the shape backbone for object reconstruction.
 To see that the improved grasp synthesis architecture alone does not contribute to this performance improvement, we train "w/VNN" which yields lower performance.
 We also show the usefulness of pre-training for learning shape features by training "w/VNN$^+$", where the VNN is pretrained via a surface reconstruction objective (described in \cref{ssec:recon}).
 Doing so boosts grasp synthesis performance compared to "w/VNN" but underperforms compared to Ours.
 This observation is supported by the shape inference results in~\cref{ssec:recon}.
 Finally, our proposed test-time pose optimization method (Ours + GrOpt) boosts success rate to $88.5\%$ by encoding collision avoidance and pinch stability objectives.
 While this optimization slightly reduces diversity due to local refinement, it improves grasp quality and reduces variance.
 Qualitative results in \cref{fig:grasp-renders} illustrate the higher grasp quality achieved by our method across a diverse set of objects.